- 1 Remembering loved ones

 Don’t feel limited to creating just a wild flower meadow, you may prefer to create a different kind of meadow, how about a snowdrop meadow?
 Here’s a link to reputable suppliers of snowdrops.
 Or maybe you’d prefer to plant a daffodil meadow?
-If you’re interested in planting a daffodil meadow, or planting daffodils in containers, or in your beds and borders, you may be interested in the results of my 2017 Scented Daffodil Trial where I searched for the most floriferous and scented daffodils – here’s a link to my 2017 Scented Daffodil Trial Report.
+If you’re interested in planting a daffodil meadow, or planting daffodils in containers, or in your beds and borders, you may be interested in the results of my Scented Daffodil Trials where I have searched for the most floriferous and scented daffodils:

 Memorial plaques at existing meadows